List of awards and nominations received by Nora Aunor

 As of 2017, Aunor is still the most nominated actress of Gawad Urian, with 21 nominations and seven wins, and the very first best actress awardee.
 She is also the most awarded and the most nominated actress of Metro Manila Film Festival, with eight best actress trophies, and from Young Critics Circle, with thirteen nominations and five wins.
 She is also the only actress to win the best actress trophy from the Film Academy of the Philippines for three straight years, a feat yet to be equaled or surpass by a Filipino actress.

-In 1983, Aunor was recognized as one of The Outstanding Women in the Nation’s Service (TOWNS) in the field of the arts.
+In 1983, Aunor was recognized as one of The Outstanding Women in the Nation's Service (TOWNS) in the field of the arts.
 In 1999, Aunor received the Centennial Honors for the Arts awarded by the Cultural Center of the Philippines (CCP).
 She was the only film actress included in the list of awardees.
 In 2010, she was hailed by the Green Planet Movie Awards as one of the "10 Asian Best Actresses of the Decade".
 She received the Ani ng Dangal Award (Harvest of Honors). from the National Commission for Culture and the Arts in 2013, 2014 and 2016.
 In 2013, she received the Light of Culture Awards from Philippine Centre of the International Theatre Institute and the ITI-Earthsavers UNESCO Dream Center for pioneering in the integration of theater, television, and film.
-In 2014, Aunor was the recipient of University of the Philippines College of Mass Communications, Gawad Plaridel.
 On September 17, 2015, Aunor was conferred the Gawad CPP para sa Sining for Film and Broadcast Arts, the highest award given by the Cultural Center of the Philippines.
 She was also conferred the Gusi Peace Prize in 2015.